DaynorTito/UNOGame_NodeJS/README.md

 If you do not have a registered user, you can register with UserPlayer post endoint, described in the sections below.

+### Authentication Validation Monad
+This project implements a monadic approach for handling authentication in a Node.js backend application.
+The AuthenticationMonad class encapsulates the logic for validating user credentials and managing authentication tokens.
+This approach aims to streamline and modularize authentication operations, improving code readability and maintainability.

+### Authentication Monad
+The AuthenticationMonad class is a monadic implementation for handling token-based authentication in a Node.js application.
+It provides a fluent interface for validating and decoding JWT tokens, making the authentication process modular and easy to manage.

+### Authentication Monad
+The AuthenticationMonad class allows you to handle token validation and decoding in a chainable manner.
+It uses the flatMap method to enable method chaining and centralized error handling.

+#### Methods

+- **static of(token):** Initializes a new AuthenticationMonad instance with the provided token.

+- **flatMap(fn):** Applies the provided function to the current monad instance, handling errors that may occur.

+- **checkTokenExistence():** Checks if the token exists.
+If not, throws an UnauthorizedError.

+- **validateToken():** Validates the token using jwt.verify.
+If the token is invalid or expired, throws an UnauthorizedError.

+- **getResult():** Returns the result of the monadic operations, including the token and its decoded content.

 ## Main features

 To access any endpoint it is necessary to authenticate by logging in, or if not yet registered, register a user.